 Stay away from any food that triggers the symptoms of asthma.

 Yoga helps you breathe better.
 Although breathing is a natural process, with yoga, it is possible to change your breathing pattern and habits for a more holistic breathing experience that will help you tackle your asthma problem effectively.
 Along with it, yoga has other physical and mental benefits, all working together in tandem to help you combat the asthma menace.
 Try the mentioned yoga poses and save yourself from pain.
+Have you ever considered Baba Ramdev yoga for asthma?
+How did it help you?
+Tell us by commenting below.

 - Baba Ramdev Yoga Poses For High Blood Pressure